imranolas/our-moving-stories/src/people/sarah-sulemanji.md

 date: 2023-01-01
 picture: /static/img/sarah_profile.jpg
 ---
-Sarah Sulemanji is a dancer, movement practitioner and lecturer based in London, United Kingdom.
-Her interest lies in movement languages as a form of self expression and communication.
-Her work is grounded in improvisational methods, community practice and Graham-based contemporary dance technique.
+Sarah Sulemanji is a multifaceted dance artist and educator with a passion for movement and community engagement.
+Trained at The Martha Graham School in NYC, she blends improvisational methods with Graham-based dance techniques.
+As a former Lecturer in Dance at Middlesex University (2010-2023), Sarah nurtured aspiring artists while founding Our Moving Stories, a community-focused company in Southall.
+Her approach welcomes individuals of all ages and abilities to experience the joy of dance.
+With performance and teaching engagements nationally and internationally, she continues to share her passion for movement, creativity and inclusivity.

-Sarah holds a First-Class Honours degree in Dance Performance, an MA in Professional Practice, a PGCHE, an enhanced DBS Certificate, is a qualified yoga instructor, a fellow of the Higher Education Academy and a member of the Foundation for Community Dance.
+Sarah is a mum of two daughters, holds an MA in professional practice, BA in dance performance, a PGCHE, fellowship of the HEA and is a professional member of the Foundation for Community Dance.